Rosetta Stone

-The Rosetta Stone is a stele composed of granodiorite inscribed with three versions of a decree issued in Memphis, Egypt, in 196 BC during the Ptolemaic dynasty on behalf of King Ptolemy V Epiphanes.
-The top and middle texts are in Ancient Egyptian using hieroglyphic and Demotic scripts respectively, while the bottom is in Ancient Greek.
-The decree has only minor differences between the three versions, making the Rosetta Stone key to deciphering the Egyptian scripts.
+The Rosetta Stone is a stele of granodiorite inscribed with three versions of a decree issued in 196 BC during the Ptolemaic dynasty of Egypt, on behalf of King Ptolemy V Epiphanes.
+The top and middle texts are in Ancient Egyptian using hieroglyphic and Demotic scripts, respectively, while the bottom is in Ancient Greek.
+The decree has only minor differences across the three versions, making the Rosetta Stone key to deciphering the Egyptian scripts.

 The stone was carved during the Hellenistic period and is believed to have originally been displayed within a temple, possibly at Sais.
 It was probably moved in late antiquity or during the Mamluk period, and was eventually used as building material in the construction of Fort Julien near the town of Rashid (Rosetta) in the Nile Delta.
-It was found there in July 1799 by French officer Pierre-François Bouchard during the Napoleonic campaign in Egypt.
+It was found there in July 1799 by French army officer Pierre-François Bouchard during France's invasion of Egypt.
 It was the first Ancient Egyptian bilingual text recovered in modern times, and it aroused widespread public interest with its potential to decipher this previously untranslated hieroglyphic script.
 Lithographic copies and plaster casts soon began circulating among European museums and scholars.
-When the British defeated the French they took the stone to London under the Capitulation of Alexandria in 1801.
-Since 1802, it has been on public display at the British Museum almost continuously and is its most visited object.
+When the British defeated the French, they took the stone to London under the terms of the Capitulation of Alexandria in 1801.
+Since 1802, it has been on public display at the British Museum almost continuously and it is the most visited object there.

 Study of the decree was already underway when the first complete translation of the Greek text was published in 1803.
 Jean-François Champollion announced the transliteration of the Egyptian scripts in Paris in 1822; it took longer still before scholars were able to read Ancient Egyptian inscriptions and literature confidently.
 Major advances in the decoding were recognition that the stone offered three versions of the same text (1799); that the Demotic text used phonetic characters to spell foreign names (1802); that the hieroglyphic text did so as well, and had pervasive similarities to the Demotic (1814); and that phonetic characters were also used to spell native Egyptian words (1822–1824).